 Although we try to accommodate all requests for placement, registration does not guarantee a round table pitch with all agents and editors.
 Early registration is recommended.

-Registration for agent and editor round tables is accepted through mid October.
+Registration for agent and editor round tables is accepted until the first week of August.
 Prior to the conference, you will receive an email asking you to rank your preferences and to record your availability/scheduling conflicts.

 We will do our best to give everyone his or her first choice.
 After everyone has been assigned one session, we will begin assigning second choices in order of registration date.
 The round table schedule will be posted online before the conference (if available), and there will be a printed copy included in your conference packet.